lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 That doesn't change the fact that we (the programmers) are the only ones caring about code, languages, and frameworks when it comes to product development.

 No one else cares.
-Your customers don't.
+Your customers surely don't.

-Everyone else just expect the damn button to work so they can do whatever they please with your product.
+Everyone else just expect the damn button to work so they can do whatever they need to with it.
 They don't care how functional and side-effect free was the code that handled the click.

 I never get tired to emphasise this.
 We tend to forget the fundamental property code must have: it has to work.
 That's it.
 Nothing more.